 Have you checked if planning permission already exists?
 First, check to see if any permission exists for the development you wish to report.
-You can do this on our website using our Search for a Planning Application page.
+You can do this on our website using our Search page.
 For us to be able to fully investigate your concerns, we require as much information as possible from you.

 Have you checked if planning permission is required for the work taking place?
 If not, please check using the Planning Portal website page.